-Automated Central Intake Workflow in NJ
+Automated Central Intake Workflow in New Jersey

 SPECT provides NJ state agencies with the ability to monitor existing programs and plan for future expansion using data to drive decision making.
 Working with the Department of Health, the Department of Children and Families and local agencies across NJ, FHI expanded the PRA system into a central intake resource for pregnant women in all 21 counties of NJ.
 SPECT supports the triage of clients by central intake hubs to appropriate home visiting or other community based programs using data from the PRA or the Community Health Screen (non-clinical screen).